 Part I: War Story

-At the outset of the First World War, Æmilius Jarvis was a leader in the Canadian business community, a world-renowned yachtsman, and a champion of Canada’s Imperial connection.
-He was from a prominent Toronto family with Loyalist roots, and at fifty-four years old he was the father of three sons, two of whom were of age to fight.
+At the outset of the First World War, Æmilius Jarvis [1860-1940] was a leader in the Canadian business community, a world-renowned yachtsman, and a champion of Canada’s Imperial connection.
+At fifty-four years old he was the father of three sons, two of whom were of age to fight.
 During the war, he contributed substantially to the infant Royal Canadian Navy, and dedicated his talent and energy to the war effort.
 Today, however, he is little-known outside of Toronto and Hamilton sailing circles.
 To understand why, we must look at how the Great War transformed his life and times.

-He not only recruited men for the war effort, however; he also procured vessels, buying luxury steam yachts from well-heeled Americans and flipping them to the burgeoning Canadian Navy to be converted for military service.
+The Commodore not only recruited men for the war effort, however; he also procured vessels, buying luxury steam yachts from well-heeled Americans and flipping them to the burgeoning Canadian Navy to be converted for military service.
 With the U.S. officially neutral early in the war, extreme measures were sometimes required to secure these yachts.
-In one instance, when a sale had been finalized but the U.S. Government had blocked the exchange last-minute, Jarvis slipped across the border with a ready crew and 'liberated' the vessel in the dead of night, navigating her back to Canada himself. (*Reportedly, he in fact commandeered two steam yachts for the Royal Canadian Navy in this manner; Waturus and Columbia.
-They were subsequently re-named HMCS Hochelaga and HMCS Stadacona respectively, and the latter of the two later served as the R.C.N.'s flagship. )
+In one instance, when a sale had been finalized but the U.S. Government blocked the exchange at the last minute, Jarvis slipped across the border with a ready crew and personally 'liberated' the vessel in the dead of night, navigating her back to Canada himself.

-The following spy mission tale comes from a story told in Jarvis' own words in his auto-biography/biography, “Æmilius: The Last Viking”, co-written and otherwise assembled by his grandson Robert Æmilius Jarvis...
+The following tale of a mission Jarvis performed as a secret agent for British Intelligence comes from a story told in his own words (in his autobiography/biography, “Æmilius: The Last Viking”, co-written and otherwise assembled by his grandson Robert Æmilius Jarvis) ...

 The mission, at first, seemed to go off without a hitch.
 Jarvis successfully conveyed the message to the designated intermediary, one Pheonella Korotherovich (a spy for the Brits herself), without incident.
 Her task was then to deliver the message directly to the Tsar (bypassing his courtiers), as she evidently had access.
 On his way back to England, on a train and pulled into a station, Pheonella passed Jarvis in the train corridor, shooting him a look that said, 'I don't know you.'
 Jarvis played along in a split-second decision, and her assassins were, alas, in tow.
 She was shot and killed seconds later on the train station platform.